 Juicing is fun, however, cleaning up can be a burden.
-My advice for you would be to select a model that is easy to clean.
+My advice to you would be to select a model that is easy to clean.

 Unfortunately, many masticating juicers are constructed using several interlocked components which are challenging to assemble and disassemble.
 This means that you need to do your research before deciding on a final model.

 If the masticating juicer you choose is easy to assemble and disassemble, then go with it.
 However, if the juicer is difficult to assemble and disassemble, ensure that it is equipped with reverse motion.
 This allows you to clean out the gears without disassembling the entire juicer.

 Durability is another important aspect that you should pay attention to.
 Most single gear juicers will last up to 2 years, while double gear juicers can last for over 5 years.
 Furthermore, the housing of a juicer will determine its lifespan, with stainless steel juicers outlasting plastic and ceramic options.

 That is why you need to take a close look at the warranty before you go ahead with your purchase.